stomperlp/pathfinder/README.md

 :i  or init	      # Manage initiative order
 :h  or help	      # Show available commands
-:cl or clear      # Clear the command log and history
+:cl or clear      # Clear the command log and history :t  or theme # Show or choose all available themes

 **Arguments**
 :c